perses/perses/README.md

 docker run --name perses -d -p 127.0.0.1:8080:8080 persesdev/perses
 ```

+Note: The config file included in the docker image doesn't have the right format and so the binary is crashing, yelling at this config.
+This is already adressed in a PR.
+While waiting for the next release, you will need to override the config file included in the docker image to see it working.

 ### Building from source

 To build Perses from source code, You need: